-Two-way communication regarding your audit
+Two-way audit communications

 As part of our audit of your financial statements, we are providing communications to you throughout the audit process.
 Auditing requirements provide for two-way communication and are important in assisting the auditor and you with more information relevant to the audit.